ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/270539 Surface Raceways for Communications Systems.md

 ## General

+1. RELATED documents
-1. RELATED documents*   1.
-Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this section.
+	1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this section.
 2. summary
    1. This Section includes telecommunication service raceways and telecommunication raceway systems.
 Requirements specified in this Section may be supplemented by special requirements of systems described in other Sections.
 3. REFERENCES